Soccer-UEFA tells Ukraine to remove 'political' slogan from kit ahead of Euros

 But it ordered the removal of the second phrase, given the “specific combination of the two slogans is deemed to be clearly political in nature, having historic and militaristic significance”, a UEFA statement said.

+The decision sparked a backlash in Ukraine and roused anger in neighbouring Russia.

-Ukraine had said the shirt was a symbol of national unity, and President Volodymyr Zelenskiy posted a selfie on Instagram with the jersey on this week.
+Ukraine had said the shirt was a symbol of national unity.
+President Volodymyr Zelenskiy posted a selfie on Instagram with the jersey on this week and his office defended the slogans as “absolutely correct”.

-Nevertheless, Ukrainian news website Vesti.ua quoted the team as saying on Thursday they were likely to comply with UEFA demands.

-“Most likely, the uniform will be modified,” it quoted spokesman Mykola Vasilkov as saying.
+“These phrases are written in the soul of every Ukrainian,” it said in a statement to Reuters.

+The head of the Football Association of Ukraine Andriy Pavelko said he had flown to Rome for emergency talks with UEFA, adding that UEFA had earlier given preliminary approval for the design.

-Relations between Moscow and Kyiv deteriorated sharply after the annexation of Crimea and the start of a Russian-backed separatist rebellion in eastern Ukraine in 2014.
+Relations between Moscow and Kyiv collapsed after the annexation of Crimea and the start of a Russian-backed separatist conflict in eastern Ukraine in 2014 that Kyiv says has killed 14,000 people.

+“It is not for a state that is waging an aggressive war against Ukraine to cancel our Glory.
+Although Russia only dreams of ‘abolishing’ Ukraine,” former President Petro Poroshenko wrote on Facebook.

+Opposition lawmaker Oleksiy Goncharenko praised Ukrainians for flooding the Russian foreign ministry’s Facebook page with praise for the jersey’s design.

-Commenting on the kit controversy, Russian foreign ministry spokesperson Maria Zakharova said on Thursday that sport should not be mixed with politics.
+Commenting on the kit controversy, Russian foreign ministry spokesperson Maria Zakharova said sport should not be mixed with politics.

 “Sports is not a battlefield, but a place for competition; it is not a political arena but an athletic one.
 Become heroes of sports and you will have your glory,” she said.

-Ukraine play their opening Euro 2020 match against the Netherlands on June 13 in Amsterdam, and also face Austria and North Macedonia in Group C.

-Russia take on Belgium, the world’s top-ranked team, in their opener on home turf in St Petersburg on June 12, before facing Denmark and Finland.
+The Ukrainian slogans also sparked a row during the World Cup in Russia in 2018, when Croatian defender Domagoj Vida apologised for using the words “Glory to Ukraine” in a video posted online.

-Reporting by Manasi Pathak in Bengaluru and Maria Kiselyova in Moscow; Additional reporting by Olzhas Auyezov; Writing by Andrew Cawthorne; Editing by Hugh Lawson
+Reporting by Manasi Pathak in Bengaluru, Pavel Polityuk and Natalia Zinets in Kyiv and Maria Kiselyova in Moscow; Additional reporting by Olzhas Auyezov; Writing by Andrew Cawthorne and Matthias Williams; Editing by Hugh Lawson

 Our Standards: The Thomson Reuters Trust Principles.